Three.js Tutorial for Absolute Beginners

 And with that done, we're ready to use some textures.

-Texture As A Scene Background
+Texture as a Scene Background

 To set an image as a background in our scene we need to load an image and transform it into a Texture object.